 I like using a mix of cremini, portobello, and shitake mushrooms.
 Just adjust the quantities to have the same amount of mushrooms.

-You can replace it with smoked paprika or cumin, for an earthy flavor.
+You can replace seasoning it with smoked paprika or cumin, for an earthy flavor.

 We love melty vegan cheese, but we used to have this recipe with Brie cheese, which was lovely.
 If you are vegetarian, you can substitute the vegan cheese, and you will have the same results.
 What is important is to have a cheese that will melt quickly minutes before serving the dish.